 Custom Excel Formats

 Many organisations have their own unique and sophisticated formats for RFPs written as Excel spreadsheets.
-Due this variety it is not possible to support all formats directly.
+Due to this variety it is not possible to support all formats directly.
 However, SupplierSelect has developed a number of custom import scripts for specific customers, mapping different spreadsheet columns to sections or question elements.
-Please contact firstname.lastname@example.org if you would like to discuss this option.
+Please contact firstname.lastname@example.org to see if we can help.